 My 1st Campervan Build:

 Jan 2013: Well actually my Renault Master work van I am going to convert.
-I have now brought an ex Police mini bus, that I can also use for work at cycle events, use for visiting Cycle Tech UK Members across the UK and to tour Europe.
+It's an ex Police mini bus, that I can also use for work at cycle events, use for visiting Cycle Tech UK Members across the UK and to tour Europe.

 I have looked at buying some used campervans/motorhomes, but they are way too expensive and the layouts do not meet my needs, also the older ones can have damp problems that cannot be sorted without a lot of effort and money!
 To save money I am going to do it myself, using recycled materials, second hand items and scrounging from friends.
 I started collecting items for kitting out the van and doing a lot of research.